-Most people who use alcohol don’t typically experience an extreme timeline of alcohol withdrawal.
-However, those that have been engaging in alcohol abuse for an extended period of time may be at risk for serious symptoms that are not only uncomfortable but potentially dangerous.
+Most people do not realize that this widely-consumed substance can cause seriously uncomfortable symptoms that make it difficult to quit.
+Most people who drink alcohol don’t typically experience an extreme timeline of alcohol withdrawal.
+However, those who have used alcohol for an extended period of time may be at risk for serious symptoms that are not only uncomfortable but potentially dangerous.

 Alcohol withdrawal symptoms are different for everyone, and everyone’s reactions are different as well.
 If you or someone you love is quitting drinking, there are some typical withdrawal symptoms you can expect during the timeline of alcohol withdrawal.

 When Does Alcohol Withdrawal Begin?

 Alcohol withdrawal syndrome (AWS) begins when someone suddenly stops drinking alcohol or seriously reduces their amount of consumption.
-AWS includes a group of symptoms that will begin to occur as the body processes the alcohol within its system with no (or very little) replacing what was previously there.
+AWS includes a group of symptoms that will begin to occur as the body processes the alcohol within the body with no (or very little) replacing what was previously there.
+AWS occurs in individuals who have been drinking heavily and consistently for an extended period of time.

 timeline of alcohol withdrawal

 For people suffering from alcohol dependence, the symptoms of alcohol withdrawal will typically begin around the first eight hours after their last drink.
 In the early timeline of alcohol withdrawal, the symptoms are somewhat mild but begin to get progressively worse over time.
-The symptoms include:

-• Irritable
+• Irritability

 • Anxiety